 - Use close-ups rather than long shots

 (on most devices online media is small)

 - When panning or tilting, slow down changes of content

 - Provide Clear Navigation

-text in the image and superimpose graphics during playback.
+(small text will not be legible after compression for conference calls, better to avoid text in the image and superimpose graphics during playback)

 (Good sound can make up for poor video)